Everton Park

 Everton Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 29 projects likely impacting the area.
-Notable projects include Everton Park Urban Village, MONARC Mixed-Use Precinct, Ashmore Residences, and Flockton Street Development Site.
+Notable ones are Everton Park Urban Village, MONARC Mixed-Use Precinct, Ashmore Residences, and Flockton Street Development Site.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.